fpgasystems/hacc/docs/infrastructure.md

 </p>

 # Infrastructure
 ETHZ-HACC comprises high-end servers, GPUs, reconfigurable accelerator cards, and high-speed networking.
-Each accelerator card has all of its Ethernet interfaces connected to a 100 GbE leaf switch to allow exploration of arbitrary network topologies for distributed computing.
+Each accelerator card has all of its Ethernet interfaces connected to a 100 (or 200) GbE leaf switch to allow exploration of arbitrary network topologies for distributed computing.
 Additionally, we are offering a build server with development and bitstream compilation purposes.

 ![ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.](../imgs/infrastructure.png "ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.")
 *ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.*

-There are **two types of deployment servers.** The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including GPUs, FPGAs, and Adaptive SoCs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).
-In total, ETHZ-HACC counts twelve GPUs, thirty-one Alveo data center accelerator cards, and seven Versal cards.
-The following tables give an overview of the **server names** and their **resources:**
+There are **two types of deployment servers.** The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including  Adaptive SoCs, FPGA, and GPUs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).

+The following table gives an overview of the **server names** and their **resources:**

 <table class="tg">
 <thead>